Reviewed by Abbie Jacobs, RN, BSN

 The study that prompted the FDA announcement was conducted by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (NIH).
 Although the study itself hasn’t been released yet, the NIAID press release shared a promising 31% improvement in recovery times for RDV recipients, shortening it from 15 days to 11 days on average .
 The experimental group also showed slight increases in survival rates compared to the control group.

 Gilead itself has announced that both five and ten day courses of the drug have been found to have equal efficacy.
-If true, that would be good news for both supplies and healthcare staffing, nearly halving the amount of the drug required and reducing the manpower needed to administer it.

 Production Issues May Slow Distribution of Remdesivir

 RDV is a complex drug that is created through a long, linear chemical synthesis process that originally took up to nine months to complete.
 Gilead has managed to shorten that to around six months, but is fighting an uphill battle to supply the total potential demand.

 Gilead started the year with only 5,000 doses of remdesivir in stock and is dramatically ramping up production, with 1.5 million currently available.
 Despite those efforts, that’s only enough to treat approximately 150,000 cases before July 31st.
 According to Johns Hopkins, there are almost 1 million current active cases in the U.S.; if social distancing constraints keep the R value below 1 (which is true in most U.S. states currently, though relaxing measures will likely send it higher in the coming weeks), then only a fraction of the total cases could be treated.
 And that’s assuming the drug is not distributed worldwide.

 But since most COVID-19 cases don’t require hospitalization, it could still be enough.
 The country may be on a knife-edge between production and case counts through late summer, though.